-- The name of the battery producer submitting the certification; - The brand name, product name, and other identifying information for the product that contains or is packaged with the producer's battery;
+- The name of the battery producer submitting the certification; - The brand name, product name, and other identifying information for the product that contains or is packaged with the producer's battery; - The name, mailing address, and email address of the product producer;

-- The name, mailing address, and email address of the product producer; - The brand name, product name, and other identifying information for the primary or rechargeable battery or batteries in or packaged with the product; and - Documentation that the battery producer provided a written certification of the battery producer's membership in the BSO to the product producer.
+- The brand name, product name, and other identifying information for the primary or rechargeable battery or batteries in or packaged with the product; and - Documentation that the battery producer provided a written certification of the battery producer's membership in the BSO to the product producer.

-Once the BSO has an approved plan, if the battery producer remains a member of the BSO and the other conditions required for the exemption are met, your product would be exempt from the definition of battery-containing product.
-(DC Code 8-771.01(2)(B))
+When the conditions required for the exemption are met, your product would be exempt from the definition of battery-containing product.
+(DC Code § 8-771.01(2)(B))